NinaZumel/dark_tales_sleuth/content/stuart-palmer/how-a-spirit-corrected-the-standard-dictionary.md

 The voice came more faintly.
 "He cannot speak to you yet.
 But I once led the choir in his church, and he is using me as a spokesman.
 He says that you must return the *Widow's Mite*."

 Suddenly Doctor Funk remembered a coin of that name.
-Years before, in preparing the illustrations for the Funk and Wagnalls Standard Dictionary, he had borrowed a copper coin of ancient Hebrew mintage from a collector in Brooklyn.
+Years before, in preparing the illustrations for the *Funk and Wagnalls Standard Dictionary*, he had borrowed a copper coin of ancient Hebrew mintage from a collector in Brooklyn.
 But he could not remember the man's name, and the coin, of course, had been returned after being photographed.
 He resolved to test the control.
 "Where is this coin?"

 The spirit answered with another question.
 "Is there a safe—an iron safe—in Plymouth Church?"

 Doctor Funk could remember none.
 Churches, as a rule, deal in the treasures which none "break in and steal," and have little use for safes.
+<br><br>

-"ANYWAY, the *Widow's Mite* is in an iron safe, lost and forgotten under some papers.
+**"ANYWAY,** the *Widow's Mite* is in an iron safe, lost and forgotten under some papers.
 It must be returned.
 And you can return it."

 This seemed to be all that Doctor Funk could get out of the elusive control, and after a short interval the medium awoke.
 So far as Doctor Funk was aware, his identity was unknown to everyone present except his companion.
 There seemed little chance of fraud.

 The next day he called his brother, Mr. B. F. Funk, into his office.
 The younger Mr. Funk was head of the Business Department of the publishing house.

-"Do you remember a coin called the *Widow's Mite* that we used in illustrating the Standard?"
+"Do you remember a coin called the *Widow's Mite* that we used in illustrating the *Standard*?"

 His brother thought a moment and then nodded.
 "The one we sent to the mint to determine its genuineness?
 Yes, I remember it."